pokt-network/pocket/consensus/README.md

 * The `apply` routine remains alive as long as `sync` mode is on
 * It needs a starting state (genesis, or loaded local state) to build blocks from
 * Each block is validated and applied before moving to the next one
-* The block application is a sequential process starting from genesis, applying blocks up till network current height
+* The block application begins at the genesis block (1) and sequentially processes additional blocks until it arrives at the head of the chain (i.e the most recent block or highest block height)
-* Since basic validation is done at download step and assume that the Pocket node trusts its persistence layer, it is safe to skip basic revalidation
+* Since basic validation is done at the download step and assumes that the Pocket node trusts its persistence layer, it is safe to skip basic re-validation
 * The `apply` mechanism needs to maintain a chain of trust while applying blocks by performing the following:
-  * Before applying a block `n`, verify that is is signed by a quorum of `n-1`'s validator set (genesis validator set for block `1`)
+  * Before applying block at height `h`, verify that it is signed by a quorum from the validator set at height `h-1`; note that the genesis validator set is used for block `1`
   * By applying each block, the validator set is updated (validators joining or leaving), starting from genesis validator set for any new node
-* With this chain of trust, a synching node systematically detects invalid blocks
+* With this chain of trust form a total of `3t+1` validators, where at least `2t+1` validators are honest and live.
+A synching node systematically detects invalid blocks
   * No malicious or faulty node could inject an alternative block without making at least `2t+1` validators sign it
   * The persistence layer is mainly a cache for the block application, so a node won't restart block application from genesis each time it's rebooted
 * When the routine applies `NetworkCurrentHeight`, it signals it so the node could switch to `consensus` mode.
 Meanwhile, it waits to apply a new downloaded block

-_Improvement: After applying a block, the server's signature (the one the block has been downloaded from) is replaced by the current node signature.
-Meaning that from now on, the current node endorse the block validity (when serving the block to other synchers).
-It could also serve as means to check the integrity of its own database._

 ```mermaid
 sequenceDiagram